Scuba diving Great Barrier Reef

-Certified Scuba Dive Adventures
+Certified Dive Adventures

 What is Certified Diving?

-Introductory / Resort Scuba Diving
+Introductory Scuba Diving

 The protective ‘barrier’ of the reef provides calm waters perfect for beginners.
 Once comfortable, your dive leader will guide you on supervised underwater tours.
 Let us show you our passion and give scuba diving a go!

-What is Resort Diving?
+What is introductory diving?

 Why book a scuba diving tour with reeftrip.com?

 Our dive sites have an average depth range of 10-25 meters (30-80 feet).
-Unqualified scuba divers on Resort Dive tours are generally kept within 5 – 12 meters (15 – 36 feet).
+Unqualified scuba divers introductory scuba diving tours are generally kept within 5 – 12 meters (15 – 36 feet).
 Advanced divers travelling on a liveaboard tour can expect depth ranges up to 40 meters (120 feet).

 See: Reef Locations

-Buddy up with another passenger or take the guided dive option, it’s your choice.
-If you’re travelling alone our friendly dive team will ensure you have a buddy to go diving with.
-If you are an un-qualified passenger trying a Resort Scuba dive, you will dive under the supervision of an experienced Dive instructor.
+Buddy up with another passenger or take the guided dive option.
+It’s your choice.
+Our friendly dive team will ensure you have a buddy to go diving with if you’re travelling alone.

 Try our simple medical questionnaire to see if you can go diving!

-Terms and Conditions for Scuba Diving Activities
+Terms and Conditions for Scuba Diving

-All junior divers must either be accompanied by a certified parent or guardian or must dive with a dive professional at an additional charge
+All junior divers must either be accompanied by a certified parent or guardian or must dive with a dive professional at an additional charge.

-Certified divers must be ‘Open Water Diver’ level or higher, and bring proof of their qualification with them to be checked by the the Dive Supervisor.If unable to verify your certification level, tour Operators reserve the right to refuse a person scuba diving as a certified diver
+Certified divers must be at ‘Open Water Diver level or higher and bring proof of their qualification with them to be checked by the Dive Supervisor.If unable to verify your certification level, tour Operators reserve the right to refuse a person scuba diving as a certified diver.

-- Ensure it covers you for all intended activities – including all scuba activities.
-In a medical emergency, any evacuation, vessel relocation, medical or other expenses are the financial responsibility of that passenger
+- Ensure it covers you for all intended activities, including all scuba activities.
+In a medical emergency, any evacuation, vessel relocation, medical or other expenses are the financial responsibility of that passenger.

-- Tour Operators reserve the right to change locations, prices, vessels and itineraries due to unforeseen circumstances and without notice, but will full consideration of safety
+- Tour Operators reserve the right to change locations, prices, vessels and itineraries due to unforeseen circumstances.
+Would you please read the individual terms and conditions applicable to each tour?